LettError/coverage/readme.md

 ## Code
 * The code in this package is for [RoboFont](http://doc.robofont.com).
 * **getFontCoverage(font)** calculates the coverage for a single font, using frequency tables for 27 different languages.
-It's reasonably fast but could be optimized.
+* **getFontWidth(font)** calculates a weighted average width for a font using the same languages.
 * **calculateGlyphCoverage(glyph, font)** calculates the coverage for a single glyph.
 * The module `data.py` exports a frequency table and a function that filters the supported languages based on the glyphs in the font.

 ## Usage
 * Pardon the basic interface.
 I don't want to complicate it with a UI right now.